AllenInstitute/skeleton_keychain/README.md

 ## Example Usage
 Entry Point 1 example.
-This will generate layer-aligned and upright swc files for a list of mouse cortical specimens.
+This will generate layer-aligned and upright swc files for a list of mouse cortical specimens pulling all data from LIMS.
 It will then generate histogram, soma depth and various feature csv files in the output directory.

 ```